VirtoCommerce/vc-module-price-export-import/docs/index.md

 ## Export priceline
-### Run simple export from the price list
+### Run price export from the price list
 #### User exports all prices from the price list
 1. The user opens price list blade
 2. The user clicks the “Export” icon
-3. The system opens “Simple export dialog screen” with the text “All NN prices will be exported”
+3. The system opens “Price export dialog screen” with the text “All NN prices will be exported”
 4. User confirms export
 5. The system opens the processing blade where the link to download file appears when the processing is finished
 6. The user clicks the link